halbleiter-pyrotechnik/libempe/analog-debugging/README.md

 via the hardware interface,
 floats are converted to uint16_t using a linear function between minimum and maximum value boundaries.
+The latter values must be configured for each debug value.
+It is recommenend to do this
-Those are independently configurable for each debug value (and must be configured in the initialization phase of the firmware), e.g.:
+during the initialization phase of the firmware, e.g.:

 ~~~
 void init_analog_debugger()